Pastoral Care & Spirituality Services

 • are struggling with future decisions

-• are having difficulty with your illness
+• are having difficulty with their illness, treatment or care

-• wish to explore questions of faith
+• wish to explore questions of meaning or beliefs

 • simply want a friendly, listening ear.